mikekscholz/dragula/readme.markdown

 # Support

-We have a [dedicated support channel in Slack][24].
-See [this issue][21] to get an invite.
-Support requests won't be handled through the repository.
+There's now a dedicated support channel in Slack.
+Visit [this page][21] to get an invite.
+Support requests won't be handled through the repository anymore.

 # License